 Winter greens tend to bear little resemblance to the summer surfaces you are used to.

-So it makes sense surely, given you’re unlikely to hurt anybody, that spending some time practising your putting on the carpet in the comfort of your own home is a great way to get some important practice time in.
+So it makes sense surely that spending some time practising your putting on the carpet in the comfort of your own home is a great way to get some important practice time in?
+Or is it?

 There are many things you can work on with regard to your putting in the comfort of your own home or in the office and whether you are standing on a carpet or a hard floor it doesn’t really matter.